kadamwhite/talks/2018/wceu/slides.md

 ???

-What makes a successful project are all these things, the things we do _just before_ and _right after_ writing code.
+The hard part's everything we do _between_ the small periods when we're writing code.
 We face these other challenges on every project.

-Onboarding, team communication, code review, handoff — I think this is the real hard stuff.
+We've got good tools for evaluating our code, but there's no unit tests for team communication; no linting for pull request discussions or onboarding instructions.

+Fortunately, we CAN evaluate the documentation we leave ourselves to help with these processes.
+And that's what I'm going to talk about today.

 ---